Know Associate Personality Styles To Increase Retail Holiday Sales

 There are more Amiable personalities than any other, and due to their social nature, they are the most likely to be affected by doom and gloom predictions.
 They fear risk and rejection but will thrive in a social, safe place where they can shine.
 Amiables make great assistant managers or shift leaders.

-- If you're looking how to understand the personality styles of the Amiable, make an interest in what they're talking about and feel free to challenge any negativity whether it's based on reality or perception.
+• If you're looking to understand the personality styles of the Amiable, take an interest in what they're talking about and feel free to challenge any negativity, whether it's based on reality or perception.

-- Get them to think about all the joy that they will bring to the holidays because of them serving the customer.
+• Get them to think about all the joy they will bring to the holidays by serving the customer.

-- Is there a way to meet their need for a group activity?
-Amiable employees love Secret Santa programs because they are just so nice for everyone.
+• Is there a way to meet their need for a group activity?
+Amiable employees love Secret Santa programs because they are so nice to everyone.

 See also, 24 Do's And Don'ts Of Customer Service By Personality Style